medic/cht-gateway/README.md

 ## Releasing

 1. Create a git tag for the version, eg: `v1.7.4`.
-2. Push the tag to the repo and travis will build and publish the apk to GitHub.
+2. Push the tag to the repo and GitHub Actions will build and publish the apk to GitHub.
 3. Announce the release on the [CHT forum](https://forum.communityhealthtoolkit.org), under the "Product - Releases" category.

 # Android Version Support